 The lychee fruit (also known as "litchi") originated in Asia and is considered prized native produce in China.
-At first glance, lychee looks like a strawberry with alligator skin—the fruit is red, but the exterior is rough and tough (hence the name "alligator strawberries").
+At first glance, lychee looks like a strawberry with bumpy skin—the exterior of the red fruit is tough (hence the name "alligator strawberries").
 In order to get to the yummy goodness inside this tropical fruit, you must first peel off the rough exterior.
-Once peeled, lychee resembles the inside of a grape, but its sweet, delicious flavor is more like a cross between a strawberry and a watermelon.
+Once peeled, lychee is white in color and resembles the inside of a grape; but its sweet, delicious flavor is more like a cross between a strawberry and a watermelon.

-Lychee grows in places with warm climates, like Florida and Hawaii, and can be harvested in June or July, stateside.
 If you're lucky enough to live where this tropical fruit grows, choosing the right time to harvest can be tricky, as the fruit ceases to ripen once picked.
-Select brightly colored fruit, with a deep red hue and no blemishes.
-The skin of a ripe lychee should be pliable, even though it's texture is naturally tough and leathery.
-Pick one and sample its taste.
-If the lychee tastes sour, it's not ripe.
+Make sure to select brightly colored fruit, with a deep red hue and no blemishes.
+The skin of ripe lychee should be pliable, even though it's texture is naturally tough and leathery.
+Pick one and sample its taste; if the lychee tastes sour, it's not ripe.
 And fruit that is cracked, leaking, or smells fermented may be past its prime.

 You can also seek out fresh lychee at your local specialty store and use the same principles for selecting ripe fruit as you would for harvesting them.
 Buy lychee that is bright in color with pliable exteriors, and free from bruises or cracks.

 Fresh lychee makes a great addition to any fruit salad.
 You can also macerate them and use them as a featured fruit in a tropical jam.
-Additionally, fresh lychee can be incorporated into many simple and exotic desserts and sauces.
+Additionally, fresh lychee can be incorporated into many simple and exotic desserts and sauces, as well as smoothies and cocktails.
 The dried form of the fruit, which looks and tastes much like a raisin, can be eaten straight out of your hand as a snack or incorporated into homemade granola or oatmeal.